SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

 API -->|API responds| UI
 ```

-Typically I only show one side of this interaction to emphasize dependencies,
+Typically, I only show one side of this interaction to emphasize dependencies,
 and reserve the back and forth for [_sequence
 diagrams_](#simple-sequence-diagram-example):